 Brandman University’s Preliminary Early Childhood Special Education Credential is designed for candidates who want a career working with infant, toddler and preschool age children with identified special needs.
 The curriculum provides educators of young children with advanced methods and strategies for working with learning, development and behavior disabilities.
 The program focuses on social skills instruction and environmental arrangement to support developmentally appropriate social behaviors.
 In accordance with CTC standards, candidates are required to complete at least two sessions of Directed Teaching.

 What Jobs Can I Get with My Credential?

 These passionate professionals assist their students through cultivating collaborative relationships with multidisciplinary teams that include families/guardians/caregivers, community members, and educational personnel.
 They must reflect the value of and knowledge about children and families from diverse backgrounds and experiences.
 They need the ability to think outside the box and incorporate appropriate technology to accommodate students’ individualized needs.

-Educators specializing in early childhood special education typically work with both public and private preschools and childcare centers.
-Sites may include public schools, their homes, or the home of the child in their care.
-Many proactive preschools and childcares offer year-round education/services for children with special needs.
-According to the Bureau of Labor Statistics, preschool level special education has the rate of 16% growth, which is highest in the field .
-The childcare giver field is steadily expanding as the importance of early childhood education is becoming more recognized in the industry .
-Experts believe that earlier identification and better screening of various disabilities in children are leading factors to the growing need.
-Brandman’s credential helps candidates stand out and meet the demand for Early Childhood Special Education Specialists.
+Teachers specializing in early childhood special education can work with either public or private preschools, childcare centers, or at private homes.
+Many preschools and childcare centers offer year-round education/services for children with special needs.
+According to the Bureau of Labor Statistics, the need for preschool level special education teachers has seen 16% growth, which is highest in the field .
+The field of early childhood is steadily expanding as the importance of early childhood education is becoming more recognized in the industry .
+Brandman’s early childhood special education credential helps candidates stand out and meet this demand.

 Applicants intending on enrolling in this program, whether online or on campus, must be California residents and must complete the formal application process with all required documents, which include: